Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

-To move a Knock Out Rose from one spot in your garden to another, dig up the entire bush, being sure to take up as much of the root system as you can.
+To move a rose from one spot in your garden to another, dig up the entire bush, making sure to take up as much of the root system as you can.
 Prepare a hole where you want to plant it.
 Make sure it is big enough to accommodate the entire root system.
 Add some organic matter, but no fertilizer until the second season.
-Put the bush in the hole, and back fill with the soil you dug from the hole.
+Put the bush in the hole, and backfill with the soil you dug from the hole.
 Water regularly.
-It may not perform its best in the first season its transplanted, but should bounce back by the following year.
+It may not perform its best in the first season it's transplanted, but should bounce back by the following year.

-Knock Out roses were designed to withstand harsh winter conditions in zones 4 and warmer.
-They can be cut back 12to 18 inches above the ground in late winter or early spring.
+These roses were designed to withstand harsh winter conditions in zones 4 and warmer.
+They can be cut back 12 to 18 inches above the ground in late winter or early spring.
 Even if you do not prune them, however, they likely will continue to thrive.

 Pests and Diseases

-Knock Out roses are particularly susceptible to a disease called “rose rosette.”
+These roses are particularly susceptible to a disease called “rose rosette.”
 This is a virus that affects not just Knock Out roses, but any other kind of shrub rose.
-It is characterized by maroon colored shoots that suddenly grow out of the main stem of the rose bush.
+It is characterized by maroon-colored shoots that suddenly grow out of the main stem of the rose bush.
 The shoot produces equally maroon-colored, unattractive flowers.
-It appears at first to only affect a few shoots, but if left unattended in can quickly spread to the rest of the plant and kill it.
-It is spread by tiny insects called eriophid mites that transfer it to a rose when they feed on the plant.
+It appears at first to only affect a few shoots, but if left unattended it can quickly spread to the rest of the plant and kill it.
+It is spread by tiny insects called eriophyid mites that transfer it to a rose when they feed on the plant.
 A good way to prevent this disease is by pruning back rose bushes to 2/3 their size in late winter—this can kill those mites any eggs they may have laid.

 Rose Rosette vs. Normal Red Colored Growth

-New growth on Knock Out and other roses often does appear red in color.
+New growth on roses often does appear red in color.
 Therefore, don’t pull up your rose bush at the first sign of red stems or foliage.
 Red rosette will be distinguishable by misshapen leaves and flowers, an abnormal amount of thorns, and a “witch’s broom” growth pattern in which many smaller stems shoot out from a larger one.
 Normal red growth occurs usually in the later summer after the roses have flowered a few times.
-It will develop normal shaped leaves, and turn green eventually.
+It will develop normal-shaped leaves, and turn green eventually.